JamesNYim/personal-projects/Wordle/README.md

 ## Running
 	This game was made in Python.
 There is no nice GUI right now.
 Load this into your favorite IDE and start playing.
+	You can copy the code, into an online Python IDE and play it that way as well.

 ## Errors Handling: